ISO-TC211/jekyll-theme-isotc211/README.md

 title: <site title to be used in meta and in body>
 title_html: <if specified, is used in body instead of title>

+font_awesome_kit_url: <url to your FA kit, free kits are OK with stock theme version>

 google_analytics:
   id: UA-XXXXXX-X